 Your options include establishing as a sole proprietorship or single-member limited liability company (LLC).
 And while making this decision may not be the most exciting part of being your own boss, it is one of the most important decisions you’ll make.
 The business structure you select influences everything from your tax responsibilities to the paperwork you’re required to file and the risks to your personal assets.

-While a sole proprietorship is the “simplest and most common structure chosen to start a business,” according to the U.S. Small Business Administration (SBA), you may want to consider becoming a single-member limited liability company (LLC), in part, because of the potential tax advantages.
+According to the US Small Business Administration (SBA), a sole proprietorship is the “simplest and most common structure chosen to start a business. ” However, you may want to consider becoming a single-member limited liability company (LLC) because of the potential LLC tax benefits that come with this structure.

 It’s always wise to turn to a trusted advisor, like your accountant, for guidance on the business structure that’s right for you, but let’s take a closer look at the basics.